-The Building Safer Communities Phase 2: National Strategic Assessment of Unintentional Harm defines these types of incidents as "unintentional physical and psychological harm that could have been predicted and prevented".
-Unintentional harm in Scotland is a heavy burden on the population in terms of death and injury, but is also a significant economic burden for public services.
-Annually, there are 1250-1400 deaths from unintentional harm in Scotland and almost 200 000 incidents each year resulting in huge costs to the public purse.
-This can be reduced through more focus on prevention and education, targeted interventions and partnership working.
+The Building Safer Communities Phase 2; National Strategic Assessment of Unintentional Harm defines these types of incidents as "unintentional physical harm that could have been predicted and prevented".
+Unintentional harm in Scotland is heavy burden on the population in terms of death and injury, but is also a significant economic burden for public services.
+Annually, there are 1250-1400 deaths from unintentional harm in Scotland and almost 200 000 incidents each year resulting in a huge cost to the public purse.
+This can be reduced through more focus on prevention and education, targeted interventions and collaborative working.1

-Unintentional harm in the home (falls in particular) has been identified as one of the most prominent issues and the associated risk profile closely matches those people that are most at risk from fire, in particular the elderly.
-It therefore makes absolute sense that our work goes beyond making people safer from fire.
-We will position unintentional harm as a local priority, and work with our partners to make the most vulnerable people in Angus safer from experiencing unintentional harm in the home, much of which is driven by social and economic inequality.
+Unintentional harm in the home (slips, trips and falls) has been identified as one of the most prominent issues and the associated risk profile closely matches those people that are most at risk from fire, in particular the elderly.
+It therefore makes sense that our work goes beyond making people safer from fire.
+We will position unintentional harm as a local priority, and work with our partners to make the most vulnerable people in Perth & Kinross safer from experiencing unintentional harm in the home, much of which is driven by social and economic inequality.

-Out-with the home environment, we experience the impact of unintentional harm through our response to a range of non-fire related emergencies, and in Angus, it is Road Traffic Collisions (RTC) which are the most significant cause of non-fire related deaths and injuries.
-Working with our Community Planning partners, we will ensure there is a coordinated and joined up approach to road safety prevention activity in Angus.
+Out-with the home environment, we experience the impact of unintentional harm through our response to a range of non-fire related emergencies, and in Perth & Kinross, it is Road Traffic Collisions (RTC) which are the most significant cause of non-fire related deaths and injuries.
+Working with our community planning partners, we will ensure there is a co-ordinated and joined up approach to road safety prevention activity in Perth & Kinross.
 With a pooling of expertise and a range of activities, we will target the 'at risk groups' to reduce the number of deaths and injuries resulting from RTC's.

-- Re-focus our Home Fire Safety Visit Programme to include the assessment of unintentional harm in the home and wider health issues. - Train our firefighters to recognise and respond to the risk factors associated with unintentional harm in the home. - Share key data and jointly deliver targeted interventions, to reduce the incidence and impact of unintentional harm among vulnerable people in the home. - Agree referral pathways, considering expanding our Home Fire Safety Visit Programme to include unintentional harm in the home. - Target road safety activities from early years to young drivers and other 'at risk groups'.
+- Continue to re-focus our Home Safety Visit Programme to include the assessment of unintentional harm in the home and wider health issues. - Continue to develop our firefighters to recognise and respond to the risk factors associated with unintentional harm in the home. - Share key data and jointly deliver target interventions, to reduce the incidents and impact of unintentional harm among the vulnerable people in the home. - Review referral pathways, in light of expanding our Home Safety Visit Programme to include unintentional harm in the home. - In partnership, target road safety activities from early years to your drivers and other 'at risk' groups.